 Meet for a purpose

-For more information about SocialMeter.org or to submit a bid to lunch with Tony Chase, contact Malcolm Sykes at (888) 280-8020 or malcolm(at)socialmeter(dot)org.
+For more information about SocialMeter.org, visit the web site or contact Malcolm Sykes, at (888) 280-8020 or malcolm(at)socialmeter(dot)org.